Coronado Beach, CA: Planning Your Visit

 Beaches in Coronado

 Coronado beaches are consistently voted some of America’s best beaches, and for good reason.
 You’ll find miles of beautiful, sandy coastline in Coronado–some that you can even camp at.
 There’s enough sand to play any of your favorite beach games.
+Coronado Beach is widely considered one of the top family-friendly beaches in America, offering a variety of fun activities for all ages.
 And if you’re lucky, you might even come across some sand dollars when you visit.
 My kids love searching for sand dollars and can often find several.

 Coronado Central Beach

-This 1.5-mile stretch of beach runs along the Hotel del Coronado, and has been voted one of the best North American beaches time and time again.
+This 1.5-mile stretch of sand, known as the main Coronado Beach or Coronado Central Beach, runs along the Hotel del Coronado in a central location and has been voted one of the best North American beaches time and time again.
+It definitely tops my list of the best beaches in all of California.

-At Coronado Central Beach, you’ll find amenities such as bathrooms, showers, fire rings and lifeguards on duty year round.
+Coronado Central Beach is the widest beach in San Diego County, providing ample space for various activities even on crowded days.
+At Central Beach, you’ll find amenities such as bathrooms, showers, fire rings, and lifeguards on duty year round.
+Public restrooms and showers are conveniently located near the Central Beach and North Beach lifeguard towers.
 You can also access food and drinks nearby at the Hotel Del.

-Parking at Coronado Central Beach consists of free street parking (though you might need to walk a bit), or you can opt to pay for self parking or valet parking at the Hotel Del.
+Parking at Coronado Central Beach consists of free street parking along Ocean Boulevard (though it fills up quickly during summer weekends).
+Or you can opt to pay for self parking or valet parking at the Hotel Del.

 Coronado Shores – Our Favorite Coronado Beach

 My family’s personal favorite Coronado beach is Coronado Shores.
-Just south of the Hotel Del, Coronado Shores is sometimes referred to as South Beach.
+Just south of the Hotel Del, Coronado Shores is also known as South Beach.
 Heading south past the Del on Strand Way, you will turn right on Avenida de la Arenas.
 You drive past a security kiosk for the condos, and you will find a parking lot right at the beach.
 If that is full, there is another lot behind the condos.

 We love Coronado Shores because parking tends to be a bit easier.
 If both of the lots are full, you can park across the street at the bay and then cross at the crosswalk.
 Bathrooms can be tricky, but there are some across the street by the bay.

 Another bonus of this beach is that it is home to the SS Monte Carlo Shipwreck.
-During very low tides, you can see and explore the remnants of this floating casino ship that sank in 1936.
+During very low tide, you can see and explore the remnants of this floating casino ship that sank in 1936.
+Low tide is the ideal time for tide pooling and exploring tide pools around the wreck.

 Silver Strand State Beach

-Further south, on the Coronado strand, you will find the Silver Strand State Beach.
+Further south, on the Coronado strand, you will find the Silver Strand State Beach, an excellent place for fishing, relaxing, and enjoying a wide range of water activities.
 If you choose not to take the bridge into Coronado, this strand is what you will drive on to access Coronado from Imperial Beach.

 There is camping available at Silver Strand State Beach, but reservations can be hard to get.
 There are also bathrooms, showers and fire pits available.